In this article:

 - Forfeiting your deed in lieu of foreclosure

 All of these options, except selling your home before you miss a mortgage payment, will be recorded in your credit reports and will likely have negative consequences for your credit scores—unless you are requesting forbearance due to the coronavirus crisis.
-As part of the recently enacted Coronavirus Aid, Relief and Economic Security (CARES) Act, mortgage accounts in forbearance as a result of COVID-19 cannot be reported negatively to the credit bureaus by lenders.
+As part of the Coronavirus Aid, Relief and Economic Security (CARES) Act, mortgage accounts in forbearance as a result of COVID-19 cannot be reported negatively to the credit bureaus by lenders.

 Debt settlement and forfeiting your deed in lieu of foreclosure could have a serious impact on your credit, so these are only recommended as last resorts before foreclosure.